mamanisgn/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 Mentor: Neela Santhosh Kumar

-# API-INTEGRATION-AND-DATA-VISUALIZATION
+# 🌦 Bhubaneswar Weather Forecast Visualization

-Project Description: Bhubaneswar Weather Forecast Visualization This project fetches 5-day weather forecast data for Bhubaneswar, Odisha using the OpenWeatherMap API and visualizes temperature and humidity trends using Matplotlib and Seaborn.
+This project fetches real-time weather forecast data for Bhubaneswar, Odisha using the OpenWeatherMap API and visualizes temperature and humidity trends with Matplotlib and Seaborn.
+It helps analyze weather patterns over a 5-day period with clear and interactive graphs.

 ## Weather Forecast Visualization - Bhubaneswar